St Paul's Chapel

 The church will also be given an injection of funds with new air-conditioning, padded kneelers, state-of-the-art audio visual equipment, a new bell, and much more.
 New foyers are also planned.

-Work will hopefully begin in 2011.
+Work begun in 2016.
 And if funds are sufficient, the extension of the presbytery towards the school will also be considered.
 Collectively, the completion of all these projects will further modernise parish facilities, and provide a quality work and living environment for many decades into the future.